asizikov/asizikov.github.io/content/blog/2026-02-01-building-skills-how-to-write-a-good-agent-skill.md

 ![Agent Session Localized](/images/2026-02-skills/07-localized-flow.png)

-Exacltly as expected!
+Exactly as expected!

 Can we do better?
 Sure!
 Our Skill is growing, and now whenever the agent loads it, it has every banner in the context, however, the user typically uses only one language at a time (at least I do in the normal flow).
-The same progressive loadeing pattern applies here as well.
+The same progressive loading pattern applies here as well.
 We can move the banners into `template` directory and hint the agent to load only the needed banner.

 ## Modular Skills

-Once we refactor our Skill and make it modular, the memory footprint goes down significantly, only the descision flow is loaded into the context and the agent can decide which banner to load based on the user's greeting language.
+Once we refactor our Skill and make it modular, the memory footprint goes down significantly, only the decision flow is loaded into the context and the agent can decide which banner to load based on the user's greeting language.

 ![Modular Skills](/images/2026-02-skills/08-modular-skill.png)